RooyyDoe/browser-technologies-2021/README.md

   #### Saving data on `blur`

   On the server-side of this application it automatically saves the data to a `JSON` file and then write it back.
 I want to enhance this feature into saving the data whenever a user leaves the input field.
-When a user leaves the survey and had only filled in two fields of a survey page and is going to come back later both these fields will be filled in already.
-I am going to do this through `localStorage`
+When a user leaves the survey and has only filled in two fields of a survey page and is going to come back later, both these fields will be filled in already.
+I am going to do this through `localStorage`.

   ![localStorage_in_working](https://im3.ezgif.com/tmp/ezgif-3-292568e84f87.gif)

   This is the function I am using for this enhancement.
 I am first parsing the data to JSON so that I can use it and after that I will link the current path to the JSON data and only get the data under the name that is equal to the `pathname` variable.

-  Then `forEach` input I am going to fill in the data from the `localStorage` and when the data change through user input _(blur event)_ I will write the data to localStorage, so that whenever the user leaves early and comes back the same inputs will be filled in already.
+  Then `forEach` input I am going to fill in the data from the `localStorage` and when the data change through user input _(blur event)_ I will write the data to localStorage, so that whenever the user leaves early and comes back, the same inputs will be filled in already.

   ```
       const progression = () => {